Julia Scott

-Julia Scott is a noted Canadian-American writer and journalist, known primarily for her work in print and audio.
+Julia Scott is a Canadian-American writer and journalist, known primarily for her work in print and audio.
 She is a contributor to both The New York Times and The New York Times Magazine, as well as National Public Radio, American Public Media, Salon, Nautilus, and Maclean's.

 Scott is the senior producer of Your Undivided Attention, the podcast of the Center for Humane Technology and part of the TED Audio Collective.
 She was senior producer and lead creative of Inside Voice: My Obsession with How We Sound by Lake Bell, a Pushkin audiobook that Vanity Fair praised as "A sweeping excavation of voice and what it reveals about who we are.”.
 Additionally, Scott was senior producer of Murderville, Texas, a 2023 investigative podcast from The Intercept, which won a National Headliner Award in the criminal justice category, and was named an honoree in the 2023 Webby Awards.

 "Bon Voyage", Scott's 2012 radio documentary for the BBC World Service, was praised by The Guardian as "a vivid, beautifully told story of a couple facing terminal illness" and broadcast internationally, winning the Excellence in Journalism Award from the NLGJA and becoming a finalist for the Radio Academy Award.
 Her audio documentary "Under One Roof" aired on CBC's "The Current" on April 16, 2020.